Teaching Algebra Top 5 Tips!

 - Year 6 – ACMNA133 – ACMNA134

 Unfortunately Algebra has a very bad reputation and the mere whisper of the word can illicit a huge amount of fear and anxiety in adults & children alike.
-This is really sad & unfortunate, as it’s a negative emotion, which has been inadvertently passed on to students & adults, even before they have tried Algebra for themselves!
+Math anxiety is a real condition that unfortunately exists in the majority of math classrooms around the world and has been inadvertently passed on to students & adults even before they have tried Algebra for themselves!

 If truth be know children and adults ‘do algebra’ regularly, comfortably, and dare I say it, enjoyably without even realising they are ‘doing it!’
 For most of us the idea of what algebra is, is actually built on a misunderstanding that it is hard maths with the numbers missing, & a series of complicated processes that involve the dreaded X, Y & even Z!